rateeshsubramanian/LLM-Driven-vCore-Optimization/README.md

     - General
       - View Environment
       - View Organization
-  - <u>DO NOT</u> give production access to the Connected App if you dont intent to manage your vcores from this UI.

-### Properties configurations
+### Properties Configurations

-- Organization Id and connected app credentials are defined in `/src/main/resources/properties.yaml`.
+- Organization Id and Connected-App credentials are defined in `/src/main/resources/properties.yaml`.
 - Login user configurations are also defined in `/src/main/resources/properties.yaml`.
 Leave the values for these empty and give the values in the settings page during deployment.
-- Make sure to encrypt all sensitive data using the Secure Properties Module. provide the security.key value in the settings page.
+- Make sure to encrypt all sensitive data using the Secure Properties Module.
+Provide the security.key value in the settings page.
 This is already added to mule-artifact.json to be masked.
 - Password encryption is done using AES Algorithm.

 ### LLM Configuration

-- LLM Keys used in the Mulesoft AI Chain connector must be specified in file `/src/main/resources/envVars.yaml`.
+- LLM Keys used in the Mulesoft AI Chain Connector must be specified in file `/src/main/resources/envVars.yaml`.
-- Use your own LLM by changing the configuration in the Mulesoft AI Chain connector config.
+- Use your own LLM by changing the configuration in the Mulesoft AI Chain Connector Config.

 ### Login User Setup
   - Default Admin user is already setup with password as 'admin'